 Robinson is a somewhat small city located in the state of Illinois.
 With a population of 7,631 people and two constituent neighborhoods, Robinson is the 259th largest community in Illinois.

 Unlike some cities, Robinson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Robinson are a mix of both white- and blue-collar jobs.
 Overall, Robinson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Robinson who work in office and administrative support (14.04%), sales jobs (11.39%), and food service (6.46%).
+There are especially a lot of people living in Robinson who work in office and administrative support (14.54%), sales jobs (8.79%), and teaching (8.55%).

+Robinson is a somewhat ethnically-diverse city.
 The people who call Robinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Robinson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Robinson include Irish, English, French , and Italian.
+Important ancestries of people in Robinson include Irish, English, Dutch, and Scottish.

 The most common language spoken in Robinson is English.
 Other important languages spoken here include Spanish and Chinese.